dvvincent/cpu_monitor/README.md

 # System Monitor Dashboard

-A real-time system monitoring dashboard built with Python Flask and Socket.IO.
+A real-time system monitoring dashboard built with Python, aiohttp, and Socket.IO using asyncio.

 ## Features